Askia/designonline-api-doc/guide-create-survey.md

 ]
 ```

-If you get a 200 status code and the following json you'r all good.
+If you get a 200 status code and the following json (which is an array of Response objects) you're all good.
 ```json
 [
     {